sumowll/BD4H-Bootcamp/web/zeppelin-intro.md

 - Learn how to work with Zeppelin Notebook.
 {% endobjective %}

+## You can skip this section, if you use your locally installed Zeppelin
 ## 1. Run provided Docker image
 Currently, we are using 0.04.1 for Zeppelin.
 If you have not run Docker yet, please run it first.